-- Targets for maintaining freshwater, marine and terrestrial ecosystems: no net loss by 2030, then increases of 20% by 2050. - Restoration of 50% of degraded ecosystem areas. - Reductions in the percentage of threatened species and increases in species abundance by 2030 and 2050 (quantitative thresholds are being defined by the CBD). - Genetic diversity is maintained or enhanced on average by 2030, and maintained or enhanced for 90% of species by 2050.
+- Targets for maintaining freshwater, marine and terrestrial ecosystems: no net loss by 2030, then increases of 20% by 2050. - The restoration of 50% of degraded ecosystem areas. - Reductions in the percentage of threatened species and increases in species abundance by 2030 and 2050 (quantitative thresholds are being defined by the CBD and are expected to be adopted at the next